Keeping House

 Half Gallon Jars

-For beans, pasta, and rice, I use smaller mason jars with wooden lids because they look a little more intentional.
+For beans, pasta, and rice, I use square jars with metal screw top lids.
+And for smaller things like seeds, nuts, and dried fruit, I use smaller mason jars with wooden lids because they look a little more intentional.
 They seal well, stack reasonably, and I can actually see what I have without opening anything.
 Which sounds like a low bar, but that alone has genuinely changed how I use my pantry.
-I grab a jar of black beans now the way I used to root around in a cabinet hoping I had a can.
+I grab the jar of chia seeds with confidence now.

 For anything that lives in the fridge, jams, soups, leftovers, that kind of thing, I use the leak-proof screw lids instead (which are far better than that metal ring contraption that rusts).
 They actually seal, which matters when the jar is on its side behind three other things, haha.
 And the best part is, they’re dishwasher safe, so their life expectancy around here is long.